Esri/geotour-js/README.md

 * Animate a tour between the stops stored in a Feature Layer.
 * Works in 2D or 3D.
 * Configuration via URL parameters.
-* Watchable properties, in line with the 4.0 JavaScript API.
+* Watchable properties, in line with the 4.0 ArcGIS API for JavaScript.

 ## Usage
 Include the library by modifying `dojoConfig` before including the JS API (see the [Advanced](#relative-paths-in-the-dojoconfig) section below for your own deployments).